sitestacker/docs/_articles/install-site-stacker/install-on-production.md

 do this if you know what are you doing**.

 <tip>
-You can run the `sitestacker doctor` command at any time on any existing Site Stacker installation, to make sure Site Stacker runs fine.
+You can run the <code>sitestacker doctor</code> command at any time on any existing Site Stacker installation, to make sure Site Stacker runs fine.
 </tip>